2023 Most Popular Statistics Master's Degree Schools in the Middle Atlantic Region

 Of the 47 students majoring in stats at Georgetown, 38% are male and 62% are female.

-With a ranking of #8, Carnegie Mellon University did quite well on this year’s most popular schools for statistics students working on their master’s degree.
-Carnegie Mellon is a large private not-for-profit school located in the large city of Pittsburgh.
+Carnegie Mellon University landed the #8 spot in the 2023 rankings for the most popular master’s degree statistics programs.
+Carnegie Mellon is a fairly large private not-for-profit school located in the city of Pittsburgh.

 Of the 43 students majoring in stats at Carnegie Mellon, 47% are male and 53% are female.

-With a ranking of #9, Fordham University did quite well on this year’s most popular schools for statistics students working on their master’s degree.
+Fordham University landed the #9 spot in the 2023 rankings for the most popular master’s degree statistics programs.
 Located in the large city of Bronx, Fordham U is a private not-for-profit school with a fairly large student population.

 Of the 40 students majoring in stats at Fordham U, 53% are male and 48% are female.

-With a ranking of #10, Johns Hopkins University did quite well on this year’s most popular schools for statistics students working on their master’s degree.
+Johns Hopkins University did quite well in this year’s ranking of the most popular places for statistics students to get a master’s degree.
+It came in at #10 on the list.
 Johns Hopkins is a very large private not-for-profit school located in the city of Baltimore.

 Of the 37 students majoring in stats at Johns Hopkins, 59% are male and 41% are female.

-Explore the best statistics colleges for a specific state in the Middle Atlantic region.
+Explore the best statistics schools for a specific state in the Middle Atlantic region.

 One of 4 majors within the area of study, statistics has other similar majors worth exploring.